aws-samples/contact-center-genai-agent/README.md

 - For the maximum tokens per chunk entry, use **600** for the Titan embedding model.
 (If you are using the Cohere embedding model, use **512**).
 This represents about a full page of text.
 - For the percentage overlap, use **10** percent.
 - Leave the four entries for Index Details at their default values (index name, vector field name, metadata field name, and text field name).
+- For the Blog Post Artifacts entry, enter the name (not the URL or ARN) of the S3 bucket you created above (for example, "blog-artifacts-(your-account-number)").

 Note that this CloudFormation stack can be used for any Bedrock Knowledge base instance you may need using S3 as a data source.

 Choose "Next", and on the **Configure stack options** page choose "Next" again.
 On the **Review and create** page, acknowledge the IAM capabilities message and choose "Submit".
 The stack will take about 5 minutes to deploy.

 ### Upload the sample content and test your knowledge base
 The demonstration sample for the solution includes an LLM-based "hotel-bot" that can answer questions about the imaginary hotel chain called "Example Corp Hospitality Group".
-You will need to load the content for this hotel chain into the S3 bucket that was specified for the Knowledge Base stack.
+You will need to load the content for this hotel chain into the S3 bucket that was specified for the Knowledge Base stack. *(Note: make sure to use the S3 bucket you created for your knowledge base content, and not the bucket where you staged the CloudFormation stack artifacts.)*

 Either via the AWS CLI or the AWS Management Console, upload the following folders from the [content](./content) section of this repo: